U.S. flag An official website of the United States government

 Includes all species of finfish not associated with histamine or ciguatoxin.
 Examples include, but are not limited to, cod, haddock, Alaska pollock, salmon, tilapia, and trout.[4]
 Siluriformes fish, such as catfish, are not included.[5]

-Molluscan shellfish, bivalves (fresh and frozen)[5] Includes all species of bivalve mollusks.
+Molluscan shellfish, bivalves (fresh, frozen, and previously frozen)[7] Includes all species of bivalve mollusks.
 Examples include, but are not limited to, oysters, clams, and mussels.
 Does not include scallop adductor muscle.
 Raw bivalve molluscan shellfish that are (1) covered by the requirements of the National Shellfish Sanitation Program; (2) subject to the requirements of 21 CFR part 123, subpart C, and 21 CFR 1240.60; or (3) covered by a final equivalence determination by FDA for raw bivalve molluscan shellfish are exempt from the requirements of the rule under § 1.1305(f).

 [1] “Hard cheese” includes hard cheeses as defined in 21 CFR 133.150, colby cheese as defined in 21 CFR 133.118 and caciocavallo siciliano as defined in 21 CFR 133.111.
 Examples of hard cheese include, but are not limited to, cheddar, romano, and parmesan.